StanleyKubricker/Binary_Classification_VGG16_transfer/README.md

-# Binary_Classification_VGG16_transfer
+# Computer vision binary classification utilising CNN and transfer learning

-Binary Classification via VGG16 transfer learning
+This